 The BS in Mechanical Engineering is an applied engineering program, blending theory and research with practical engineering fundamentals.
 Additionally, students in the program develop the breadth of a Liberal Arts foundation which is part of the St Thomas tradition.
-The Mechanical Engineering is academically rigorous and ABET accredited.
+The BS in Mechanical Engineering program is academically rigorous and is accredited by the Engineering Accreditation Commission of ABET (www.abet.org).
 Together with our Industrial Advisory Board, we have defined a critical set of outcomes and objectives for our students and alumni.
-BSME Program Educational Objectives and Learning Outcomes.

 The mechanical engineering curriculum combines the study of basic sciences, general engineering, design engineering and mechanical engineering with the study of the liberal arts.
 Emphasis is placed on applied engineering.

 The curriculum provides for a foundation in: theoretical and applied mechanics, materials, electrical-electronic fundamentals, computer-aided design, automation systems, thermodynamics heat transfer/fluid flow, manufacturing processes and practical design.

 Students graduating with a major in mechanical engineering will meet the program objectives and outcomes designed to exceed the requirements of ABET's Engineering Criteria 2000.
 These are a comprehensive set of criteria designed to provide graduates with the technical, ethical, attitudinal and communications skills required to be a productive contributor to society and to aggressively seek life-long learning experiences.